doivglser/mindevenviro-windows/README.md

 * run: "ls /usr/local/bin" to see scripts

-* update your Virus definitions: "sudo freshclam"

-* start your Antivirus protection for all Users on your Windows machine: "sudo /etc/init.d/clamav-daemon start"

-* check if Antivirus is running: "sudo /etc/init.d/clamav-daemon status"

 * check if apache2 is running: "sudo /etc/init.d/apache2 status"

 * check if mysql is running: "sudo /etc/init.d/mysql status"